JFlaherty347/CILisp/README.md

 to schedule my work in order to complete the task on time.
 Finally, with the large list of features in CILisp, I learned how to write robust code that is easily expandable.
 Through adding many features I was able to create a framework that could be easily iterated and improved so that CILisp could not only implement new features but maintain the usefulness of previous features.

+### A Note About This Repository
+Please note that this repository was created after CILisp was programmed and as a result only contains minor update commits rather than major functionality updates.